 When structuring an entity for a client, it is important to know a few basic things.
 The legalities (if you don’t know ask an accountant), and the taxation of said entity.
-As far as the legalities, in my state of Florida, a single member limited liability company (LLC), the owner is not protected by the LLC, meaning if a lawsuit was to come, the LLC would be disregarded and the suit will go right to the owner.
+As far as the legalities, in my state of Florida, a single-member limited liability company (LLC), the owner is not protected by the LLC, meaning if a lawsuit was to come, the LLC would be disregarded and the suit will go right to the owner.

 Then you must choose which state you want to incorporate in.
-The places where we used to incorporate was Nevada and Delaware, for different reasons.
-First of all, in Nevada there is no state income tax, and you used to be able to use nominee officers there.
+The places where we used to incorporate were Nevada and Delaware, for different reasons.
+First of all, in Nevada, there is no state income tax, and you used to be able to use nominee officers there.
 What a nominee officer did was be publicly listed in the state.
 When the company was searched, the nominee would come up instead of the actual officer.
 However, Nevada decided to raise their fees a lot, not to mention nominees can’t be used anymore, and now the state has a gross receipts tax.
 If your gross income is $3 million or more, there is a tax.

 Delaware was used for bigger companies.
-The big thing in Delaware, is that any legal action against a Delaware company was decided by a judge, and not a jury.
+The big thing in Delaware is that any legal action against a Delaware company was decided by a judge, and not a jury.
 The action took place in the Court of Chancery.
 The importance of that is juries are automatically against a corporation or company in any legal action.
 The downside to a Delaware Corporation is a hidden tax on the value of your stock.
 For instance, in your articles, if you have 1,000,000 shares at a par value of $0.01, then there is a tax in that.
 Not to mention the state takes FOREVER to set up the company unless you pay an exorbitant fee for a rush.

 Not to mention nexus rules.
 If you are in California, and you set up a Nevada corporation, you still have to file as a foreign corporation in California, which does not preclude you from California sales tax, income tax, or franchise fees.
 So we are back to incorporating in the state in which the client does business.

 Now we have to discuss taxes.
 With the Tax Cuts and Jobs Act of 2017, everything is on the table.
 I am going to be the first to say this, I absolutely hate the IRC §199A deduction, It’s convoluted, complicated, and worst of all the 20% deduction doesn’t factor into adjusted gross income (AGI), it is taken below the line, instead of above the line, where it should be.
-Besides that point, its time to listen to your client.
+Besides that point, it’s time to listen to your client.
 In the near term are they going to net at least $15,000 in their first year?
 At $15,000, self-employment tax would be $2,295.
 The cost to do a corporate return would be about $1,700, so they would save money electing to be an S-Corporation.
 However, some advice here, just because the client is projecting that they will make $15,000, doesn’t mean that will actually happen.

 I am a little strange, in that I refuse to charge a client more than what they will save in taxes.
 My wife Daivisi is my partner, and the first time she heard me say that to a client, she gave me a look like, we have to eat.
 The client I gave that advice to, remembered it, and two years later when they had a big business, they came right back to us.